yongcongwang/blog/source/_posts/2020-04-22-CodingInterview-03-Duplication-Number.md

   return -1;
 }
 ```
+Every number needs only twice exchange at most to find its location, so the time complexity is $O(n)$.
+All the operations are on the input array, so the space complexity is $O(1)$.

 ## Solution 2
-The following method changes the input array, to protect the input array:
+The above solution changes the input array, to protect the input array:
 ```C++
 int NumCnt(const std::vector<int> &arr, const int start, const int end) {
   int cnt(0);